Awareness, volunteering and celebration at LAU NGO Fair

 “Many continue to volunteer with us after they have completed their mandatory time, but even 15 hours is useful for us, for research and brainstorming,” said Eline Caillaud from human rights advocates Insan who currently have four LAU students volunteering once a week with their in-house lawyer.

 In addition to celebrating the OCE’s new internship initiative, LAU celebrated the success of Minister for Public Health Wael Abou Faour in promoting public-private partnership; Bahia Hariri in developing a strategic partnership with LAU in Saida; and Beirut Marathon founder May Khalil for innovation in sport.
 Each received an award handed over by President Joseph G. Jabbra, joined by VP for Student Development Elise Salem, and OCE director Samia.

-Other stories in: Outreach and Civic Engagement Office; School of Architecture and Design; School of Arts and Sciences; School of Business; School of Engineering; School of Medicine; School of Nursing; School of Pharmacy.
+Other stories in: Adnan Kassar School of Business; Alice Ramez Chagoury School of Nursing; Gilbert and Rose-Marie Chagoury School of Medicine; Outreach and Civic Engagement Office; School of Architecture and Design; School of Arts and Sciences; School of Engineering; School of Pharmacy.

 22/10 Education Beyond Borders